 TL;DR: Best Places to Stay in Hawaii

-- Best Luxury Hotel in Hawaii – Four Seasons Resort Lanai (Lanai Island)
+- Luxury Hotel – Four Seasons Resort Lanai (Lanai Island)

-- Best Mid-Range Hotel in Hawaii – Hilton Garden Inn Kauai Wailua Bay (Kapaa)
+- Mid-Range Hotel – Hilton Garden Inn Kauai Wailua Bay (Kapaa)

-- Best Budget Hotel in Hawaii – Outrigger Kona Resort and Spa (Kailua-Kona)
+- Budget Hotel – Outrigger Kona Resort and Spa (Kailua-Kona)

-- Best Vacation Rental in Hawaii – Papakea Resort Condo (Kaanapali)
+- Vacation Rental – Papakea Resort Condo (Kaanapali)

-- Best Resort in Hawaii – Four Seasons Resort Oahu at Ko Olina (Ko Olina)
+- Resort – Four Seasons Resort Oahu at Ko Olina (Ko Olina)

-- Best Family-Friendly Hotel in Hawaii – Hilton Hawaiian Village (Waikiki)
+- Family-Friendly Hotel – Hilton Hawaiian Village (Waikiki)

 Best Areas to Stay in Hawaii

-- Best area for culture and history – Molokai Island
+- For culture and history – Molokai Island

 Where to Stay in Hawaii